Staircase Rise and Run Calculator

 Stephanie Ben-Joseph headshot Stephanie Ben-Joseph

 Enter the total floor-to-floor rise, your preferred riser height, and the tread depth.
-The calculator then determines how many steps are needed, adjusts the riser so the total rise is divided evenly, and reports the total run, the slope angle, the stringer length, and a simple comfort check using the familiar 2R + T relationship.
-These outputs are useful during early planning because they show how a small change in one dimension affects the entire stair layout.
+The calculator then estimates how many steps are needed, adjusts the riser so the total rise is divided evenly, and reports the total run, slope angle, stringer length, and the familiar 2R + T comfort check.
+That makes it easier to see how a small change in one dimension ripples through the rest of the staircase.

-This tool is especially helpful when you are comparing options.
-For example, a lower riser usually means more steps and a longer staircase, while a deeper tread increases the horizontal footprint but often improves comfort.
-Builders, homeowners, renovators, and students can all use the calculator as a quick first-pass sizing tool before moving on to detailed drawings or code review.
+This quick comparison is especially useful when space is tight.
+A shorter riser usually means more steps and a longer run, while a deeper tread lengthens the stair footprint but often improves walking comfort.
+Homeowners, builders, renovators, and students can use the calculator as a fast sizing check before moving to drawings or code review.

-Start with the Total Rise, measured in meters.
-This is the full vertical distance from the finished lower floor to the finished upper floor.
-It should include the actual finished levels, not just rough framing dimensions, because even a small difference changes the final riser height.
+Start the staircase calculation with the Total Rise, measured in meters.
+This is the full vertical distance from the finished lower floor to the finished upper floor, and it should reflect the actual finished levels rather than rough framing dimensions because even a small difference changes the final riser height.

 Next, enter the Desired Riser Height.
 This is your target height for each step.
-The calculator uses that value to estimate how many risers are needed.
-Since a staircase cannot have a fractional number of steps, the result is rounded up to the next whole number.
-That means the final riser height shown in the result may be slightly smaller than the value you entered, which is usually preferable to ending up with risers that are too tall.
+The calculator uses that value to estimate how many risers are needed, then rounds up to the next whole step because a staircase cannot use a fractional riser.
+That means the final riser height shown in the result may be slightly smaller than the value you entered, which is usually better than ending up with risers that are too tall.

 Then enter the Tread Depth.
 This is the horizontal depth of each step, again in meters.
 The calculator multiplies that depth by the number of steps to estimate the total run of the stair.
 In this page's model, the stair is treated as a simple straight flight with uniform treads and risers.